Awzaw/GMPermissions/README.md

 # GMPermissions
+###### Credit and thanks to Wolfdale for writing the first version of this plugin

-A PocketMine plugin which adds permissions to limit access to gamemode commands
+GMPermissions is a simple PocketMine plugin that adds permissions to limit access to gamemode commands.

-PERMISSIONS:
+**PERMISSIONS:**

 gmchange.others